How to Build a Career in Knowledge Management in 2026

 1. Organizing company knowledge

-Businesses receive a constant influx of knowledge and information from various sources.
-For example, a new hire might bring fresh skills and insights.
+Businesses receive a constant influx of knowledge and information from various sources, like a new hire bringing fresh skills and insights.
 Likewise, a product or research team might collect user data for a specific project or report, or a company might source information from a third party.
 Without someone to manage this knowledge, it can become lost, siloed, or overwhelming for employees to parse through.

 Capturing and organizing knowledge is difficult, but getting people to use and share it is even more challenging.
 That’s why knowledge managers must act as change agents who can promote a culture of knowledge sharing.